 You should be spreading your branding wings far and wide by setting up your company profile in as many places as you possibly can.
-But here are the ones you really need to start with (and better not avoid).
+But here are the social media platforms you really need to start with (and better not avoid).

 Whether you’re one to ride the tech wave who embraces the progress or an old school traditionalist who prefers an anecdotal face to face sales approach, no one can deny the important role online marketing leads in any effective playbook.
 Whether a garage startup or a corporate empire, everyone needs a social strategy.
 Why?
 Because it’s an avenue that shouldn’t (it really can’t) be ignored.
 Neglect it and you’re asking for the same of how the world sees your brand – they won’t.

 10 years ago, this was a much simpler concept.
 However, although a less clouded landscape made for a more clear approach, the expansiveness of today’s social media galaxy brings with it not only complexity but additional avenues to take advantage of.
 It’s all in how you look at it and how far you’re willing to travel within your online journey.

 That all said, it can be a daunting thought — let alone task — to even begin the process of building a better brand awareness strategy.
 Don’t be discouraged, be excited.
 Paving a smooth online road to your business is literally within your reach.

 Let’s start with the best places for you to be right now.
 (Full disclosure: I’m already on all of them – see for yourself.)

 Likes, Likes, & More Likes